iamhammyboi19/iamhammyboi19/README.md

 ### 👋 Hi, I'm Ahmed - a Systems-Focused Software Engineer | C++ & Performance Engineering

-I hold a BSc in Computer Engineering from Near East University and will begin a MASc in Software Engineering at Memorial University of Newfoundland in Fall 2026.
+I hold a BSc in Computer Engineering from Near East University.
 My primary focus is modern C++ systems programming, with strong interest in how software interacts with the operating system, CPU architecture, and memory hierarchy.

 I build performance-oriented software and networking systems.
 I am currently building a custom high-performance file transfer system in C++, implementing an event-driven architecture using epoll (Linux) and kqueue (macOS), with a custom binary protocol and multithreaded I/O model.